tareq1988/vue-wp-starter/README.md

 ## 🚚 Running

-1. Clone this repository
+1. Clone this repository in your plugins folder
+1. Activate the plugin

+## 👨‍💻 Post Installation

+1. The name of the plugin class is `Base_Plugin`, change the class name with your desired class name.
+1. Replace the PHP namespace `App` with your desired name.
+1. Replace `baseplugin` or `BASEPLUGIN` reference in files.
 1. Run `npm install`
 1. To start developing, run `npm run dev` 🤘
 1. For production build, run `npm run build` 👍

-## 👨‍💻 Post Installation

-1. The name of the plugin class is `Base_Plugin`, change the class name with your desired class name.
-2. Replace the PHP namespace `App` with your desired name.
-3. Replace `baseplugin` or `BASEPLUGIN` reference in files.

-## Example
+## 🎁 Preview

 ![screenshot](http://tareq.in/owiyZI+)